awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectCustomLabels.md

 HTTP Status Code: 400

  **ResourceNotFoundException**
-The collection specified in the request cannot be found\.
+The resource specified in the request cannot be found\.
 HTTP Status Code: 400

  **ResourceNotReadyException**